Generation Z is the youngest and hottest consumer market to target right now, and also one of the most challenging to reach.

 Which is what we’ll teach you right now.

 Born between 1997 and 2015, Generation Z succeeds Millennials.
 They are the first generation born in the Internet era, who do not know of a time when instant, easy access to information wasn’t a thing, mobile phones were not available for all, and digital wasn’t the norm in technology.

 Since the eldest side of Gen Z reached teenage, they have increasingly become a lucrative marketing target.
 Today more than ever, they are THE target for most businesses and brands: it’s estimated that their buying power is around $44 Billion!

-- Pragmatic – Where the Millennial generation that grew up in a blooming economy became somewhat coddled idealists, Generation Z came of age in the middle of a global recession and witnessed the struggles of adults around them.
+- Pragmatic – Where the Millennial generation that grew up in a booming economy became somewhat coddled idealists, Generation Z came of age in the middle of a global recession and witnessed the struggles of adults around them.
 As a result, they are financially responsible, money smart, and future-conscious.

 - Conscious Buyers – They research, compare and make very informed purchases where the best value is not only related to price but to principles, identity, and morals.

 - Socially progressive – They are the most diverse generation yet, much more accepting and inclusive than the previous Millennials and Baby Boomers altogether, even those on the conservative end.
-This is highly relevant in women photography, for example.
+This is highly relevant in women's photography, for example.

-It’s worth noting that as the youngest demographic, their consumer behavior is also in constant study and marketers might identify more traits as the youngest end of the generation becomes of age, but the above-addressed are the facts we can know as of today.
+It’s worth noting that as the youngest demographic, their consumer behavior is also in constant study, and marketers might identify more traits as the youngest end of the generation becomes of age, but the above-addressed are the facts we can know as of today.

 Gen Z folks are hard to reach marketing-wise because of their remarkable distrust of companies, brands, and obvious advertising.
 These young adults rely a lot more on their personal research, real experiences, and peer recommendations than they do on celebrity influencer endorsements or professional-styled ads.